Date and Dose Remaining Calculator

 Quick Tip:

-For a 90-day prescription, the formula stays the same, but the timeline stretches:
+If you want to know, how to get a 90 day supply of medication the formula stays the same, but the timeline stretches:

 - Add 90 days to your start date.